augerai/a2ml/README.md

 ```
 ### Configuring Your A2ML Project

-Before you use the Python API or the command line interface for the specific PREDIT pipeline steps you will need to configure your particular project (although this can
-and probably should be after the "new" command above).
-This includes both general options that apply to all AutoML providers and provider specific options in separate YAML files.
+Before you use the Python API or the command line interface for the specific PREDIT pipeline steps you will need to configure your particular project.
+This includes both general options that apply to all vendors and vendor specific options in separate YAML files.

 After a new A2ML application is created, application configuration for all providers are stored in CONFIG.YAML.
 The options available include:
 * name - the name of the project